Split Payments for Swiss marketplaces: How automatic payment splitting works

 Yes

-Important: Split Payments significantly reduce regulatory risk, but they do not replace an individual legal review.
-The decisive factor is the specific contractual and technical setup.
+Important: Split payments significantly reduce regulatory risk, but do not replace an individual legal assessment.
+The specific contractual and technical design is decisive.

 On many marketplaces, customers buy products from different sellers in a single order.
-A typical example: A customer orders wooden shelves from seller A (CHF 150), wall paint from seller B (CHF 45) and mounting material from seller C (CHF 30) at the same time on a Swiss trades marketplace.
+A typical example: A customer orders wooden shelves from seller A (CHF 150), wall paint from seller B (CHF 45) and installation material from seller C (CHF 30) at the same time on a Swiss trade marketplace.

 The total amount is CHF 225.
-The customer pays once – the PSP splits the payment across three merchants, each less the platform commission.
+The customer pays once – the PSP splits the payment among three merchants, in each case deducting the platform commission.

 Seller